trepmal/mini-loops/readme.txt

 Send your mo/po files to me at trepmal (at) gmail.com

 == Upgrade Notice ==

+= 1.1 =
+New: Lots!
+See the changelog for details.

 = 1.0 =
 New: get from first category if viewing single post.